setola/Wordpress-Theme-Utils/README.md

 Classes
 -------

-In this folder you'll finde some .class.php files with some useful classes to implement some standard features of a generic website.
+In this folder you'll find some .class.php files with some useful classes to implement some standard features of a generic website.